fhoedemakers/pico-infonesPlus/README.md

   - USB game Controllers
     * Connect the USB C connector of the "male USB C to female micro usb cable" to the USB C port of the feather.
     * Connect the female micro USB port of the "male USB C to female micro usb cable" to the male micro USB port of the USB OTG Y cable.
-    * Connect the controller with the appropriate cable to the full size female usb port of the OTG Y-Cable.
+    * Connect the Dual Sense or Dual Shock controller with the appropriate cable to the full size female usb port of the OTG Y-Cable.
     * Connect the Micro usb power adapter to the female Micro usb connecter of the OTG Y-Cable.
 - Power on the monitor and the Pico